Remgr12/foundry-manifest-batch/README.md

 # Foundry VTT Module Downloader Script

 This document provides instructions for using scripts to download and extract Foundry VTT modules using their manifest URLs.
-We offer two versions:
+There are two versions:

 1. A **bash script (`install.sh`)** for **Linux and macOS users**.
 2. A **bat script (`install_modules.bat`)** for **Windows execution**.